Moving to Panama

 This means that you are self-employed, and derive your money from all over the world, and you can do this wherever you live.

-One of the biggest advantages of Panama is that there are no taxes on this income.
+One of the biggest advantages of Panama is that there are no taxes on this income, which will really make a big impact over many years.

 What is the cost of living in Panama?